Libera-Chat/libera-chat.github.io/content/_guides/certfp.md

 ### Konversation

-Create the .pem file as per above, then place it wherever you want.
-Start Konversation, then open the Identity dialogue by either pressing
-<kbd>F8</kbd> or via the Settings menu entry.
-Choose the identity you use
+Create the .pem file as per above using `rsa:4096` instead of `ed25519`, then place it wherever you want.
+Start Konversation, then open the Identity dialogue by either pressing <kbd>F8</kbd> or via the Settings menu entry.
-for the Libera.Chat network or create a new one.
+Choose the identity you use for the Libera.Chat network or create a new one.
 In the part `Auto Identify` you have to choose `SASL External (Cert)` as the `Type` for SASL External or `SSL CLient Certificate` for CertFP.
 SASL External requires at least version 1.7 of Konversation.